Winnebago RV order backlog continues to grow

 Revenues for all segments of Winnebago’s business (towable RVs, motorhomes and boats) are all up.
 The company saw $1.2 billion in revenue for the second quarter of 2022 alone – a nearly 29% increase compared to the same period last year.

-Winnebago President and CEO Mike Happe pointed to a still-growing customer demand for its product along with the supply chain woes for the increase in the order backog.
-He said the backlog breaks down to $1.87 billion for towable RVs; $2.21 billion for Winnebago motorhomes; and $278,000 for its marine products.
+Winnebago President and CEO Mike Happe pointed to a still-growing customer demand for its product along with the supply chain woes for the increase in the order backlog.
+He said the backlog breaks down to $1.87 billion for towable RVs, $2.21 billion for Winnebago motorhomes, and $278,000 for its marine products.

 Happe said he expects the backlog to continue to plague RV production as the supply chain woes stretch through the rest of 2022.